At a Glance

 A total of over 174 species have been reported at the eight eBird hotspots for Fair Hill NRMA.

 In late spring and early summer, expansive hayfields hold nesting Grasshopper Sparrows, Field Sparrows, Bobolinks, Eastern Meadowlarks, and Red-winged Blackbirds.
 The hay here is grown for sale to mushroom farmers in nearby Kennett Square, PA, and is a cash crop that underwrites operations and maintenance at Fair Hill.
-By agreement with the Cecil Bird Club, the state delays mowing in some of these fields to promote nesting success of the grassland birds.
+By agreement with the Cecil Bird Club, each year the state delays mowing in some of these fields to promote nesting success of the grassland birds.

 Regular summer breeders include Red-tailed and Red-shouldered Hawks; Ruby-throated Hummingbird; Yellow-billed and Black-billed Cuckoos; Eastern Wood-Pewee; Eastern Phoebe; Eastern Kingbird; Acadian and Willow Flycatchers; White-eyed, Yellow-throated, Red-eyed and Warbling Vireos; Wood Thrush; Veery; Brown Thrasher; Yellow Warbler; Ovenbird; Kentucky Warbler; Louisiana Waterthrush; Common Yellowthroat; American Redstart; Scarlet Tanager; both Orchard and Baltimore Orioles; Blue Grosbeak; and Indigo Bunting.